Patch #41331

 Ultimately, it’s important to balance security measures with ease of use and system functionality.
 A thorough review of the proposed changes, along with consideration of alternative methods, is essential to ensure the security enhancements truly address the risks without introducing new issues, like parsing errors in the Gemfile.
 Thank you for raising these critical points for discussion!

-Updated by Jan Catrysse 29 days ago
+Updated by Jan Catrysse about 2 months ago

 Thank you both for your valuable input.
 I will definitely take these points into consideration as I explore this further.
 Here are some initial observations: